-“Well, you’ve figured it out, Franco.
+“Well, you’ve figured it out.
 You’ve caught us trying to pull a fast one.
-You’re right.
+You’re right, Frank.
 The covenant isn’t binding, and the girl legally belongs to her father.
 Mr. Delgado, she’s all yours.”
-Samantha said, stepping away from Araceli.

 “She’s yours, Ramon,” said Samantha Vring.
 “But not without cost.”

-Mr. Whittington’s body and face changed, distorted, something which cannot be described.
-A pointed-tipped tail swished back and forth just as it did that night from behind the tree.
-The thing stared deeply into Araceli’s eyes and gave a large, wide grin.
-Araceli was transfixed, but only for a second before releasing a loud scream and passing out at the sight of the horror.
+Mr. Whittington’s body and face began to change, distorted into something indescribable.
+A pointed-tipped tail swished back and forth just as it did that night in the woods from behind the tree.
+The monstrosity stared deeply into Araceli’s eyes and gave a large, wide grin.
+Araceli was transfixed for a second before releasing a loud scream and passing out.

-Frankie began to get up as the monstrosity then towered above him.
-With an instantaneous slash of its misshapen claw to Frankie’s throat, blood spilled on the floor as Frankie lay there dead.
+Frankie began to get up as the creature towered above him.
+With a slash of its misshapen claw to Frankie’s throat, blood spilled on the floor as Frankie lay there dead.

 Ramon picked up Araceli and carried her in both arms as he ran downstairs.
-Samantha did nothing to stop him, nor did the thing.
+Samantha did nothing to stop him, nor did the creature.

 “Thank you, Frankie”, Ramon said to himself as he made his way through the dark, grimy house toward the front door.
-He opened it and headed for his vehicle.
+He opened it and headed for his car.

-The police didn’t find anything in the old house near Harlan’s Ridge pertaining to Ramon’s story.
+The police found nothing in the old house near Harlan’s Ridge pertaining to Ramon’s story.
 Frankies’ body was nowhere to be found.
 The witness testimony of Araceli’s grandmother aided his case, but Samantha Vring’s letter was gone.
-The tall man must have taken it when he kid-knapped Araceli.
+Ramon figured the tall man must have taken it when he kidknapped Araceli.

 It turned out that no one lived in the Melbourne Mansion.
 It was owned by the bank and had been empty and on the market for quite some time.
-No evidence that even duck was cooked in its kitchen.
-Police could not find the existence of a woman named Samantha Vring who owned the Cloven Hoof Wine Company.
+There was no evidence that any meal had been prepared in its kitchen.
+Police could not find the existence of any woman named Samantha Vring who owned the Cloven Hoof Wine Company.
 The investigation is still pending.

 Two weeks later, Araceli sat on the edge of her bed, staring blankly out of her bedroom window.
 The redness around her eyes was finally beginning to heal but she wasn’t.
 She was safe, back with her father, but she was no longer the vibrant little girl she once was.
-She hadn’t spoken since the day that thing gazed into her eyes.
+She hadn’t spoken a word since the day the creature gazed into her eyes.

-Ramon walked into Araceli’s bedroom.
-He sat down on the edge of the bed next to his daughter and kissed her forehead.
+Ramon sat down on the edge of the bed next to his daughter.
+He kissed her forehead.

 “Honey, I know you can hear me.
-I just want you to know I’ve been praying now.
-I’m praying for you.”
+I just want you to know that I’ve been praying now.
+And I’m praying for you.”